 Later in 1993, a huge improvement to the IPv4 addresses allocation was introduced, which was called Classless Inter-Domain Routing (CIDR).
-Thanks to CIDR, now we have a suffix that is a number between 0 and 32 and shows how many bits are representing the network.
+Thanks to CIDR, now we have a suffix that is a number between 0 and 32 and shows how many bits represent the network.
 It looks like this 192.168.100.14/24.
 The CIDR allows a variable-length subnet that adapts to the current needs.

+By lowering the number of unused addresses that plagued the class system, CIDR delayed the expansion of routing tables and prolonged the lifespan of IPv4.
 This trick helped a lot with the IPv4 address exhaustion but is more like a temporary fix than a final solution.

-Benefits of using it
+Benefits of using Internet Protocol version 4

 There are still a few benefits of using IPv4: